oddkiva/sara/doc/sphinx/source/multiviewgeometry/coordinate_systems.rst

 - The translation vector :math:`\mathbf{t}` is the camera origin coordinates expressed in the world coordinate system.
-- The rotation matrix :math:`\mathbf{R}` are the coordinates of the camera expressed in the world basis vectors.
+- The rotation matrix :math:`\mathbf{R}` are the coordinates of the camera basis vectors expressed in the world basis vectors.

 Euler Angles
 ============

 In engineering, we like to decompose any 3D rotation into Euler angles as they are quite intuitive to understand.
-The convention that is used typically is called the Tait-Bryan convention, which we describe as follows.
+The usual convention that is followed is called the *Tait-Bryan* convention, which we describe as follows.

-Specifically the Euler angles :math:`(\psi, \theta, \phi)` is the three rotational quantities about each *intrinsic* axis which altogether describes the 3D rotation.
+Specifically the Euler angles :math:`(\psi, \theta, \phi)` are the three rotational quantities about each *intrinsic* axis which altogether describes the 3D rotation.